On the Road: Traveling with Someone with Alzheimer’s

 Learn some helpful tips from an expert on creating a safe and smooth journey with someone who has Alzheimer's.

-Have you ever thought about travelling long distance with a loved one with Alzheimer’s and struggled with how to manage the travel details, the drive, and keep your loved one safe?
-Here we will take a look at doing just this - driving long distance with someone with Alzheimer’s, and provide helpful suggestions from a travel nurse who works specifically with the elderly.
+Have you ever considered traveling long distances with a loved one with Alzheimer’s and struggled with how to manage the travel details, the drive, and keep your loved one safe?
+Here, we will examine doing just this—driving long distances with someone with Alzheimer’s—and provide helpful suggestions from a travel nurse who works specifically with older adults.

-Cindy Shaeffer, M.S., R.N., A.P.N., and flight nurse with Travel Care & Logistics, Inc. of Chicago, makes her living travelling with older adults.
-Hired by families to assist them in getting an elder from one place to the next, sometimes by land, sometimes by air, she provided some suggestions for families to use for a smooth journey:
+Cindy Shaeffer, M.S., R.N., A.P.N., and flight nurse with Travel Care & Logistics, Inc. of Chicago, makes her living traveling with older individuals.
+Hired by families to assist them in getting an elder from one place to the next, sometimes by land or by air, she provided some suggestions for families to use for a smooth journey:

-• Travelling via car means there should be three people in the car: the driver, the person with Alzheimer’s and the third person watching the one with Alzheimer’s—at all times;
+• Traveling via car means there should be three people in the car: the driver, the person with Alzheimer’s, and the third person watching the other with Alzheimer’s—at all times

 Documentation and Medications